unicode-org/message-format-wg/exploration/unquoted-variant-patterns.md

 Cons:
 - Requires one of the alternate syntaxes
 - Has two ways to represent a pattern.
+- May be difficult for translators to add quotes when needed.

 ### Trim All Unquoted